duneding/loan-provider/README.md

 * The market data file is never damaged (it still detects exceptions).
 * The market data file is never damaged (it still detects exceptions).
 * Money-Weighted Rate in order to each lender amount.
+* App do not update the file with the available amount.
+Assumes delegate to external system.